 INTRODUCTION

-Several initiatives have been launched in many countries with the aim of modernizing the public services.
-In this sense different reports and documents have indicated the need for investing in technologies for offering better services to citizens and organizations (Department of Public Expenditure and Reform, 2011; United Nations, 2012) and thus reducing the burden for them.
-This trend is named electronic Government (e-Government) and it can be defined as the “the use of information technology to enable and improve the efficiency with which government services are provided to citizens, employees, businesses and agencies” (Carter & Belanger, 2005)
+Several initiatives have been launched in many countries with the aim of modernizing public services.
+In this sense different reports and documents have indicated the need for investing in technologies to offer better services to citizens and organizations (Department of Public Expenditure and Reform, 2011; United Nations, 2012) and thus reduce the burden for them.
+This trend is named “electronic government (e-government),” and it can be defined as the “the use of information technology to enable and improve the efficiency with which government services are provided to citizens, employees, businesses, and agencies” (Carter & Belanger, 2005).

-Although several countries have improved their services through the use of more sophisticated web pages, according to the Department of Public Expenditure and Reform (2012) countries still need to introduce more technologies and automated processes with the aim of reducing the burden of processes currently needed for citizens and organizations.
-In several public processes the citizens and organization have to present physical documents which are delivered manually from one section to other section, producing sometimes delays in the delivery due to human causes such as illnesses, oversight or overwork of the public worker.
-By means of automated processes this documentation is immediately available to the next section or administration in the business process once the documentation has been analyzed and completed by the corresponding section or administration.
-In this sense public bodies have to ensure that the sharing of data between different public organizations provides a reduction of the number of times citizens or businesses have to ask for data.
+Although several countries have improved their services through the use of more sophisticated Web pages, according to the Department of Public Expenditure and Reform (2012), countries still need to introduce more technologies and automated processes with the aim of reducing the burden of processes currently needed for citizens and organizations.
+In several public processes the citizens and organization must present physical documents that are delivered manually from one section to another, sometimes producing delays in the delivery due to human causes such as illness, oversight, or overwork of the public worker.
+By means of automated processes, this documentation is immediately available to the next section or administration in the business process once the documentation has been analyzed and completed by the corresponding section or administration.
+In this sense public bodies must ensure that the sharing of data between different public organizations provides a reduction in the number of times citizens or businesses must ask for data.

-Dealing with the objective of making faster the public processes needed for citizens, the inclusion of business processes technologies may allow to carry out some of these processes electronically avoiding the passing “paper” between several public workers.
-In this line Strykowski and Wojciechowski (2012) indicated the need of increasing the quality of public service execution by introducing a fundamental change in the way public administration works.
-Moreover they stated that “In the case of public administration, such procedures are primarily associated with information processing, which is perfectly suited to be taken over by computer systems”.
+Dealing with the objective of streamlining the public processes needed for citizens, the inclusion of business process technologies may allow some of these processes to be carried out electronically, avoiding the “passing of paper” between several public workers.
+In this line Strykowski and Wojciechowski (2012) indicated the need to increase the quality of public service execution by introducing a fundamental change in the way public administration works.
+Moreover, they stated, “In the case of public administration, such procedures are primarily associated with information processing, which is perfectly suited to be taken over by computer systems.”

-Business Process Management (BPM) consists in the analysis, design, implementation and monitoring of business processes which allows the design of intra-organizational and cross-organizational processes.
-According to Muehlen and Indulska (2010), “business processes are logically ordered sets of activities that produce a result of value to the customer”.
-Some BPM tools may help to public administration to model the internal processes as well as deployment them in a platform.
+Business process management (BPM) consists of the analysis, design, implementation, and monitoring of business processes that allow the design of intra-organizational and cross-organizational processes.
+According to Muehlen and Indulska (2010), “business processes are logically ordered sets of activities that produce a result of value to the customer.”
+Some BPM tools may help public administrators to model the internal processes as well as deploy them in a platform.
 These tools usually support a graphical notation and standards with the aim of designing the processes.
-Although several notations have appeared along these years, such as Business Model Language (BML) (Johannesson & Perjons, 2001), recent trends focus on the use of Business Process Model and Notation (BPMN) (BPMN link).
+Although several notations have appeared throughout the years, such as business model language (BML) (Johannesson & Perjons, 2001), recent trends focus on the use of business process model and notation (BPMN) (BPMN link).

-In order to model the processes of an organization it is needed the communication between several departments and sections.
+To model the processes of an organization, communication is needed between several departments and sections.
 Moreover, this communication is quite crucial when processes involve different organizations.
-In addition, the people involved in these designs do not have to be aware of deep issues of the selected technology.
-Indeed easy graphic tools should be used for allowing all the responsible to be able to design the right process previous to the implementation.
+In addition, the people involved in these designs do not have to be aware of deep issues of the selected technology; instead, easy graphic tools can be used, allowing all responsible parties to design the right process prior to the implementation.
 Therefore, the introduction of these technologies should be associated to an organizational methodology.